BenyaminMahamed/FINALYEARPROJECT/README.md

 # Lane Detection and Object Detection System

-A Python-based computer vision system that performs real-time lane detection and object detection using video input.
+A Python-based computer vision system that performs real-time lane detection and obstacle detection using video input.
-This project was developed as a Final Year Project and demonstrates the use of OpenCV and machine learning techniques for road scene analysis and basic driving control logic.
+This project was developed as a **Final Year Project** and demonstrates the use of OpenCV and classical computer vision techniques for road scene analysis and basic driving control logic.

 ---

 ## About the Project

-This project focuses on detecting road lanes and objects such as vehicles or obstacles from video frames.
+This project focuses on detecting road lanes and obstacles from video frames using traditional computer vision methods.
-It combines classical computer vision techniques with object detection models to simulate decision-making logic for autonomous driving systems.
+It applies image processing techniques such as edge detection, masking, and blob detection to analyze road scenes and simulate decision-making logic for autonomous driving systems.

-The system processes real-time video or recorded footage and provides control logic that can be overridden using keyboard inputs.
+The system processes real-time camera input or recorded video footage and includes control logic that can be manually overridden using keyboard inputs for testing and simulation purposes.

 ---

 ## Features

 - Real-time lane detection using OpenCV
-- Object detection for vehicles and obstacles
+- Obstacle detection using classical computer vision techniques
-- Keyboard-based control override
+- Keyboard-based manual control override
-- Modular and extensible code structure
+- Modular and well-structured codebase
-- Suitable for simulation and research purposes
+- Suitable for simulation, experimentation, and academic research

 ---

 ## Technologies Used

 - Python
-- OpenCV
+- OpenCV for computer vision and image processing
-- NumPy
+- NumPy for numerical and array operations
-- Machine Learning / Object Detection Models
+- Real-time video frame processing
-- Keyboard input handling
+- Keyboard input handling for manual override
+- Configuration management using Python modules

 ---